Fox-ML-infrastructure/FoxML_Core/CONSULTING_POLICY.md

 	•	Preferred engagement timeline
 	•	Any specific technical constraints or requirements

-I will respond within 2-3 business days to schedule a discovery call and discuss a formal proposal.
+I respond within 2-3 business days.
+Please note that I conduct all initial intake via email or asynchronous communication; I do not schedule unscheduled phone calls.

 ---